calmjs/calmjs/README.rst

-to avoid incompatible declarations that are not portable between different projects and environments, or being otherwise scattered across different tools or locations or be duplicated within the same working environments by different sets of tools that are unable to communicate states between each other, which are common sources of errors and hardships for building and deployment.
+to avoid incompatible declarations that are not portable between different projects and environments, or being otherwise scattered across different tools or locations or be duplicated within the same working environments by different sets of tools.
+Without a common framework, the result is that Python packages will be unable to properly communicate their non-Python requirements and states between each other, resulting in difficulties in building, development and deployment of the software stack, and/or becoming a source of errors for those processes.

 Second, by offering a set of tools built on top of this extensible framework to work with these declarations for generating the